UCNot/churi/doc/uri-charge.md

 ## Entities

-URI charge format can be extended with custom _entities_.
+URI Charge Notation can be extended with custom _entities_.
 An entity is opaque syntax construct that don't have special meaning, unless recognized by custom parser.

 Entity starts with _exclamation mark_ (`"!"
 (U+0021)`) followed by arbitrary string.
 It may include e.g. balanced